 Try reaching out to an experienced teacher in your school and ask them if they could be your mentor.

-Mistake #3 first year teachers make – Thinking they must have the ‘perfect classroom’
+Mistake #3 first-year teachers make – thinking they must have the ‘perfect classroom’

 Oh yes, you read that correctly….in my first few years, I had to have the perfect classroom and the perfect learning experiences.
 I had to create all of my own ideas, that fully engaged all kiddies and I was definitely not going to use worksheets!

-I wrote my own scripts when it was our turn for assembly, I spent weekends re-organising and setting up displays in my class, I enlisted the help of my hubby to make props to go with my theme for the term and of course I could keep going.
+I wrote my own scripts when it was our turn for assembly, I spent weekends re-organizing and setting up displays in my class, I enlisted the help of my hubby to make props to go with my theme for the term and of course I could keep going.

 But you know what….it’s okay to sometimes have kids work quietly on a worksheet so that you can recharge and your kids can have time to internalize the learning.

 And it’s also okay to have your kids contribute to the learning space and how it looks.
 You don’t need to have all of your perfect posters and displays around the class.

 Most important…you don’t need to reinvent the wheel.
 If you’re having trouble teaching a particular concept, don’t stress over it because a teacher has already been there and probably created the perfect thing to help you.

 When I first started teaching there was not a lot online for teachers, I had to go to the educational store in the city and buy books from big publishers.